madyark/MS1-project/README.md

     - #### Administrator of the Website \- Goals

-        1. I want to provide an external link to the official WHO Covid-19 website to direct visitors who may be in need of the latest information and tools pertaining to Covid-19 when living in these unique times.
+        1. I want to provide an external link to the official WHO COVID-19 website to direct visitors who may be in need of the latest information and tools pertaining to COVID-19 when living in these unique times.

-        2. I want to provide a clean design structure which is both entertaining and simple-to-understand for the visitor, with no obnoxious design features or repetitive layouts.

-        3. I want to add a mock-up of the Sign-In page, the Sign-Up page, and the newsletter-subscription utility to make the website look more authentic and to have them be on stand-by for when I will be able to develop them into functioning tools.
+        2. I want to add a mock-up of the Sign-In page, the Sign-Up page, and the newsletter-subscription utility to make the website look more authentic and to have them be on stand-by for when I will be able to develop them into functioning tools.

-        4. I want to create the Privacy Notice and Terms-of-Service texts to make the website look more authentic and to have them be on stand-by for when the website gains enough traction to add them in as links.
+        3. I want to create the Privacy Notice and Terms-of-Service texts to make the website look more authentic and to have them be on stand-by for when the website gains enough traction to add them in as links.

-        5. I want to have links to the home-pages of different social media websites in the footer to have them on stand-by for when I will create accounts on their platforms to raise public attention on our organization and our mission.
+        4. I want to have links to the home-pages of different social media websites in the footer to have them on stand-by for when I will create accounts on their platforms to raise public attention on our organization and our mission.

 - ### Design